Lance Chilton

 Lance Chilton is a former Canadian television journalist.

 He began his career at Citytv in Toronto in 1987, as an entertainment reporter for CityPulse News.
-He also briefly hosted Toronto Rocks before joining MuchMusic as a reporter and anchor for FAX in 1990.
+He briefly hosted Toronto Rocks before joining MuchMusic as a reporter and anchor for FAX in 1990.
 He remained with that program until 1998, when he moved to The New VR (now CTV two: Barrie/Toronto) in Barrie to anchor the station's newscasts.
-In 1991 Chilton also co-produced and hosted "Internet and Interactive with Bill Gates" a live one-hour special on MuchMusic with the Microsoft founder that explored the beginnings of the internet as a public tool.
+In 1991 Chilton co-produced and hosted "Internet and Interactive with Bill Gates" a live one-hour special on MuchMusic with the Microsoft founder that explored the beginnings of the internet as a public tool.
 In the summer of 2010, Chilton left "A" News, to start a new career in real estate.
 He anchored his last newscast on June 15, 2010.